CBIIT/NCI-DOE-Collab-Pilot1-Center-Loss/README.md

 ### Components
 This capability provides the following components:
 * Scripts in this repository:
     * Scripts to download and process RNA-Seq expression and cell line data.
- * Script to train the autoencoder model
+    * Script to train the autoencoder model.
- * Scripts to encode the RNA-Seq expression and visualize the reduced dimension results
+    * Scripts to encode the RNA-Seq expression and visualize the reduced dimension results.
 * The trained model in the [CLRNA](https://modac.cancer.gov/searchTab?dme_data_id=NCI-DME-MS01-9815585) asset in the Model and Data Clearinghouse (MoDaC).

 ### Technical Details